-It is possible to have a similar general paradigm for quantum dynamics with minor modifications.
+It is possible to have a similar general paradigm for quantum dynamics.
 Let us consider a generic interacting Fermi gas that is in thermal equilibrium within a portion of the box, and let it expand into the rest of the box.
-In this case, the initial state is highly excited from the point of view of a thermal state of $N$-fermions in the whole box.
+Such a state is highly excited from the point of view of a thermal state of $N$-fermions in the whole box.
 The excitation energy per particle will then be finite, and the resulting dynamics will be far-away-from-equilibrium.
-During the expansion, the initial state can be projected onto the $N$-Fermion states in the whole box with the same average total energy, $E$; the density of states, $D(E, N)$, is exponentially large at such a large energy.
+During the expansion, the initial state can be projected onto the $N$-Fermion states in the whole box with the same average total energy, $E$.
+At such a large energy, the density of states, $D(E, N)$, is exponentially large.
 Indeed, a direct count shows that for energies $E/N \gg \epsilon_F$, the density of states, $D(E, N \rightarrow \infty )$, scales as:

 for a three dimensional box.
-Here $\epsilon_F$ is the Fermi energy of $N$-particle gas in the whole box of volume $V$, and $E$ is an extensive quantity.
+Here $\epsilon_F$ is the Fermi energy of an $N$-particle gas in the whole box of volume $V$, and $E$ is an extensive quantity.

 In the standard thermalization paradigm, the initial state will explore the canonical ensemble with average total energy, $E$.
 The interactions, weak or strong, generically lead to an effective thermal mixture of these micro-states after a sufficiently long time.
 The physical properties measured after the thermalization time scale typically do not depend on the specifics of the initial state (except the initial energy), and are thus robust.
 Such quantum dynamics are irreversible for the same reason as the classical gas; there is an exponentially large number of micro-states for energy, $E$.
-Therefore, the probability to observe the gas in its initial state is practically zero, and the dynamics are irreversible.
+The probability to observe the gas in its initial state is then practically zero, and the dynamics are irreversible.
 It is then natural to assert that the dynamics resulted in an increase in entropy due to the larger number of micro-states.

-In this letter, we will focus on similar far-away-from-equilibrium quantum dynamics for a system near a quantum critical point.
-We will illustrate that unlike the free expansion examples discussed above, releasing a strongly interacting many-body state into the vacuum can occur with {\em zero} entropy production.